STRATEGY PAPER LAUNCH

 The authors present four key proposals, cutting across the strategy’s lines of effort and guidelines of implementation, that will enhance the United States’ efforts to compete now, strengthen deterrence, integrate allies and partners into a latticed defense structure, and build a force that can dominate future armed conflict should the need arise.

-- The DoD needs to compete now and engage in offensive hybrid warfare actions.
+- The DoD needs to compete now and engage in offensive hybrid conflict actions.
 The United States must respond where competition with China and Russia is taking place today, primarily by playing an enhanced role in gray-zone competition.
 Accordingly, the Pentagon must embrace the paradigm of competition as a continuum from cooperation through competition to armed conflict.
 But embracing the continuum is not enough; the DoD, working with interagency partners where appropriate, must defend more aggressively and take offensive actions in the gray zone, consistent with American values.
 Seizing the Advantage articulates the concept of a competition continuum and advances recommendations for the DoD to shape the information environment and compete in cyberspace.

 - Future warfighting must be joint, combined, and across all domains.
 Conflict in the future will require better integration of all US military services and will take place on land, at sea, in air, space, and cyberspace, and across the electromagnetic spectrum.
 It must also be conducted in close coordination with allies and partners, who collectively comprise one of the United States’ greatest advantages vis-à-vis its major-power competitors.
 A new operational concept that embraces this future battlefield is necessary.
 Seizing the Advantage introduces the “Combined Warfighting Concept” (CWC), an all-domain, joint, and combined warfighting concept that embraces the role, capabilities, and capacity of allies and partners from the start.